h-yung/h-yung/README.md

   <br>
     <span>💬🐇</span>
   <br><br>
   <p>I am a full stack software engineer based in NY + Boston.
-But I can usually be found going down a CSS rabbit hole on every project.</p>
+But I can usually be found in a CSS rabbit hole on every project.</p>
   <p>I am currently building a travel app and interested in hearing about recent international travel experiences.</p>
   <p>I'm also open to collaborating on projects!</p>
 </div>